Natural Dog Flea Medicine and Products - Treatment & Prevention

 As-Needed Dog Flea Medicine

-If you know your dog's heading into an area that may have fleas, consider applying a natural flea repellant beforehand.
-You can either use a safe pre-made concoction such as the Only Natural Pet Herbal Defense Spray for Dogs and Cats or prepare your own.
+If you know your dog’s heading into an area that may have fleas, consider applying a natural flea repellant beforehand.
+You can either use a pre-made mixture like BarkLogic’s or prepare your own.

 In addition to its use as a flea repellent, the renowned Juliette de Bairacli Levy recommends the following lemon dog flea medicine skin tonic for use as a treatment for dog mange and as a general skin toner...